 Dangers of pickles for dogs

-Luckily, pickles and gherkins are not inherently toxic to dogs, and the health warnings that come with giving them to your pooch are ones that have longer-term ramifications – you have nothing to fear if your dog gobbles down a slice of pickle by accident once in a while.
+Luckily, pickles and gherkins are not inherently toxic to dogs, and the health warnings that come with giving them to your pooch are ones that have longer-term ramifications – you have nothing to fear if your dog gobbles down a slice of a pickle by accident once in a while.

 However, pickles and gherkins have no real place in your dog’s diet, least of all served up whole.